rehrl-johannes/paddock/README.md

 # Paddock

-Paddock is a lightweight tool for automating the managment of containerised GitHub Actions runners.
+Paddock is a lightweight tool for automating the management of containerised GitHub Actions runners.

 ## How to install